WhaleShow/nft-hack/README.md

 The winner of an auction receives ownership rights to the show and non-fungible tickets (NFTs:wink:) that can be redeemed for access to the show.
 The live show happens on a given date, location, and terms that are mutually agreed upon by the winner and the performer.

-Best of all, a portion of the revenue generated from each show goes to non-profits that are actually saving the whales IRL. (e.g. [The Ocean Cleanup](https://theoceancleanup.com/))

 **2. :tickets: Trading:**

 Tickets can also be bought, sold, and traded on the marketplace.